 EDU’s programme presents the unique offer to study medicine flexibly and independently of location with an interactive online platform and state-of-the-art digital learning methods.
 This comes with great practicality, as Julius mentions: “The online learning methodology of EDU has clear advantages.
 For example, working at home often allows more focused concentration.
 And you also save the commute time to the lecture hall and back home.“

 To complement the digital learning phases of our programme, EDU places a major emphasis on hands-on experience.
 This is something our students are constantly looking forward since their first module, as they value how starting early with clinical rotations will prepare them for their future as physicians.
 As Julius points out:

 “EDU Students have the opportunity to gain practical experience from the beginning on, 3 months a year.
 Paired with the highly productive teaching, I know I will be excellently prepared for my professional life.”

 Other pluses from EDU’s programme

-Finally, there are multiple aspects of the well-rounded degree that are particularly relevant for each student.
+Finally, there are multiple aspects of the well-rounded education that are particularly relevant for each student.
 For instance, for Julius, getting to study in English, while doing clinical rotations in German, is a great opportunity:

 “What I also liked from the beginning on, is the language of instruction.
 I have a special interest in the English language and have always been motivated to gain proficiency.
 I know that my English is not perfect, but I know I will continuously improve my language skills by studying at EDU.”

-Interested in finding out more about EDU’s digital medical degree?
+Interested in finding out more about EDU’s digital medical education?
 Download our brochure here, or sign up to our Virtual Open Day to first-hand experience the digital campus, as well as hear from teaching staff and students about our programme.